Seanad career of Mary Robinson: 15th (1981 – 1982)

 Robinson was returned to the Seanad on the sixth count in the 1981 election, being one of two candidates to meet the minimum quota of votes necessary to ensure a seat.
 The government, which was elected in June 1981, was short-lived, and the Seanad (which meets for the first time after the Dáil) was even more so: they first sat in October 1981, and were dissolved in February 1982.
 During this period, Robinson began to become uncomfortable with her position as a member of the Labour Party, as she didn't agree with some of the issues being raised by the coalition government of Fine Gael and the Labour Party.
 In November 1981, she threatened to vote against the government on the issue of raising the school-going age to four-and-a-half years old: Robinson believed that without a government commitment to funding pre-school education, the measure would reduce equality of educational opportunity for those from deprived backgrounds.
 In January 1982, Robinson resigned her position on Dublin Corporation.

-Following mounting pressure from pro-life organisations, a constitutional ban on abortion was proposed in 1981, in advance of the upcoming election.
+Following mounting pressure from anti-abortion organisations, a constitutional ban on abortion was proposed in 1981, in advance of the upcoming election.
 The two major parties, Fianna Fáil and Fine Gael, both promised that if they were elected, they would work towards the banning of abortion.
 Alongside fellow senator Catherine McGuinness and Anne O'Donnell of the Rape Crisis Centre, Robinson formalised the foundation of a national campaign against constitutionally banning abortion, known as the Anti-Amendment Campaign, in April 1982.